Tropical cyclone intensity scales: Alternative scales

+Accumulated cyclone energy (ACE)

 Accumulated cyclone energy (ACE) is used by the National Oceanic and Atmospheric Administration and other agencies to express the activity of individual tropical cyclones that are above tropical storm strength and entire tropical cyclone seasons.
 It is calculated by taking the squares of the estimated maximum sustained velocity of every active tropical storm (wind speed 35 knots or higher) at six-hour intervals.
 The numbers are usually divided by 10,000 to make them more manageable.
 The unit of ACE is 104 kn2, and for use as an index the unit is assumed.
 As well as being squared for ACE, wind speed can also be cubed, which is referred to as the Power Dissipation Index (PDI).

+Hurricane Severity Index (HSI)

 The Hurricane Severity Index (HSI) is another scale used and rates the severity of all types of tropical and subtropical cyclones based on both the intensity and the size of their wind fields.
 The HSI is a 0 to 50 point scale, allotting up to 25 points for a tropical cyclone's intensity and up to 25 points for wind field size.
 Points are awarded on a sliding scale, with the majority of points reserved for hurricane force and greater wind fields.
+A paper describing the scale was published in 2008.
+HSI was developed by ImpactWeather (now StormGeo) meteorologists as a proprietary method of hurricane severity classification.
+HSI misclassifies hurricanes in some cases because it does not account for rainfall.
+HSI is based on a lookup table rather than an equation.
+It does not take into account the translational speed of the storm.